Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 It is fair to say that among all cosmetic surgeries, the tummy tuck has the hardest recovery.
 This doesn’t mean that you should be afraid of having a tummy tuck.
 It just means that other procedures, even surgical ones like breast augmentations, are a bit easier to recover from.
 It’s just a bit harder to avoid using our abdominal muscles, meaning any discomfort is felt more acutely.

 Having a plan for the first 7 to 10 days will help you manage this period more easily.
 Make sure you organize childcare if you have small children so that you are not tempted to lift them up.
 You will not be bedridden – in fact, it is encouraged that you move around, so long as you avoid any strenuous movements.

 Directly after the procedure

-Your pre-op instructions will advise to make sure you’ve arranged for a driver/caretaker to take you home (Uber drivers are not allowed – it has to be a friend or family member).
+After your surgery, you will need someone to drive you home.
+Uber drivers are not allowed – it has to be a friend or family member.
 This is to ensure your safety during the expected after effects of the sedation.

 After surgery and with sutures in place, your abdomen will be bandaged.
 You will be given a compression garment or binder to reduce swelling, prevent blood clots, and help shape your abdomen into the desired contour.
 You will need to wear your abdominal binder 23 hours a day, 7 days a week, for a minimum of two weeks, or as advised by your surgeon.
 The more diligently you wear this garment, the better your healing and results are going to be.